 This explains how to select the correct governance settings to ensure that all activities carried out on the Vestd platform are correctly authorised

 The Companies Act 2006 defines what authorisation is required to carry out various activities as a business.
-Typically this involves a combination of Board and Shareholder Resolutions, with varying levels of pass rates depending on the activity being undertaken.
+Typically this involves a combination of Board and Shareholders' Resolutions, with varying levels of pass rates depending on the activity being undertaken.

-If, when you incorporated your business, you simply adopted the Model Articles, and have not subsequently adopted new Articles that re-define this, nor have adopted a Shareholders Agreement that changes them, then allow the platform to default to the requirements defined in the Companies Act 2006 (other than for Stock Transfers, for which the required special resolution waiving shareholder pre-emption rights found in the Vestd articles is included).
+If, when you incorporated your business, you simply adopted the Model Articles, and have not subsequently adopted new Articles that re-define this, nor have adopted a Shareholders' Agreement that changes them, then allow the platform to default to the requirements defined in the Companies Act 2006 (other than for Stock Transfers, for which the required special resolution waiving shareholder pre-emption rights found in the Vestd articles is included).

 Similarly, if you have adopted the Vestd Articles, these defaults will also apply to you.